Biology

 Example: (salinity OR salt) AND (photosynthesis) AND (Arabidposis OR "A. thaliana")

-5. Enter your search in a library database
+6. Enter your search in the library ESearch tool or a library database.

-Try the limiters (usually on the left side of database page) or sort the results by most cited, or newest.
+Try the limiters (usually on the left side of the results pages) or sort the results by most cited, or newest.

 Librarian